 Protection against infection

-To support the prevention of further spread of COVID-19, all Erasmus students are strongly recommended to avoid crowded gatherings, especially in closed places, and to follow the prescriptions of the World Health Organization and the national and local public health authorities regarding their own health and safety.
+To support the prevention of further spread of COVID-19, all Erasmus students are strongly recommended to follow the prescriptions of the World Health Organization and the national and local public health authorities regarding their own health and safety.